 184

-The control group receives treatment as usual (TAU), allowing participants to engage in routine services of their choice, including sensory integration therapy, social skills training, language intervention, Transcranial Magnetic Stimulation (TMS) and ect.
+The control group receives treatment as usual (TAU), allowing participants to engage in routine services of their choice, including sensory integration therapy, social skills training, language intervention, Transcranial Magnetic Stimulation (TMS), etc.

 Fujian Provincial Maternity and Children's Hospital